Ether-x9/Extra-Icons/README.md

 # Extra-Icons
-Oprissmian's Orbit Icons Pack is a great mod, but by default it only comes with support for the stock system and OPM.
+Oprissmian's OrbitIconsPack is a great mod, but by default it only comes with support for the stock system and OPM.
 This mod aims to add OrbitIconsPack support for more mods.
 So far MPE, Kcalbeloh System, and RSS are included.

 ## Dependencies